This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prescription pain medicine may be given.
 Do not wait until the pain is severe before you take your medicine.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 You may need to return within a week to check your injury again.
-Write down any questions you have so you remember to ask them in your follow-up visits.
+Write down your questions so you remember to ask them during your visits.

 Help your contusion heal: